manuelbieh/react-book/basics/excursus-es2015+.md

 ### The difference between `let/const` and `var`

-Let us look at an example to further demonstrate the differences between `let` and `const` versus `var` and see how the former are only visible in the scope which they are defined in:
+Let us look at an example to further demonstrate the differences between `let` and `const` versus `var`, and see how the former are only visible in the scope which they are defined in:

 ```
 for (var i = 0; i < 10; i++) { }